DONATIONS and FOSTERS ARE URGENTLY NEEDED NOW!

 We are an all volunteer organization.

-Often we are asked " What is death row"?
+" What is death row"?

 The majority are city and county animal control facilities that temporarily house unwanted, abused, neglected and stray animals.
 The animals that end up on death row have very little time to be rescued, fostered or adopted.
 Their days are limited.
 Injured animals and owner surrenders are the first to be killed.
 Most of the time stray animals are given 3 to 5 days before they are killed, to give owners a chance to claim them.
 If not claimed, adopted or rescued, then they too are killed.